-'Piece of lying s***t': Woman bludgeons 'cheating' partner, burns down his house
+'Piece of lying s***': Woman bludgeons 'cheating' partner, burns down his house

-After accusing her partner of cheating on her, Tania Cresswell bludgeoned the man with a piece of rimu timber and burnt down his house.
+After accusing her partner of cheating on her, Tania Cresswell bludgeoned the man with a piece of rimu timber and burned down his house.

 A chaotic call to emergency services captured the moment the South Taranaki woman set fire to the home of Tony Oxenham, her on and off partner of eight years, beginning with his lounge and then moving on to his bedroom.